FatihThaDev/parallel-programming/README.md

   ![Version 2 - MPI](https://github.com/FatihThaDev/parallel-programming/blob/assignment-11/assets/v2_2-proc.png?raw=true)

+- As we can see in the benchmarks, in my case, parallel execution had a smaller bandwidth than serial one.
+That is because independant writes (in MPI version) by multiple processes can cause disk contention.
+Example 3 gets rid of this by aggregating write requests.

 ## Example 3:
 - In example 3, same computation logic is used like in example 2 (uses `MPI_File_write_all`) and uses explicit MPI-IO hints.
 It also uses IO aggregators for data .
 This reduces filysystem contention.